Coenonympha vaucheri

 Coenonympha vaucheri, or Vaucher's heath, is a butterfly that belongs to the family Nymphalidae and is endemic to Morocco.

 Description

 The top side of the butterfly is ochre-yellow with a deep black distal edge with the forewing bearing a huge apical ocellus without a pupil.
 This gives the butterfly the appearance of having large eyes to ward off predators.
-It's hindwing has between four or five black spots lined up in a straight row.
+Its hindwing has between four or five black spots lined up in a straight row.
 Underneath the wings the apical ocellus is pupiled, these may increase in number (ab. geminipuncta Blach).
 The base of the hindwing is a blackish olive-colour with a white highlight, the end portion of the wing is a dirty white colour and has six equally large pupiled ocelli.